-My group is based at the MRC Centre for Molecular Bacteriology & Infection in South Kensington.
+My group is based at the Centre for Bacterial Resistance Biology, in the Department of Infectious Diseases, in South Kensington.
 We study the role of innate immune receptors in the generation and modulation of innate immune responses in host immunity and inflammation, and how pathogens exploit these receptors to manipulate innate immune responses.

 After completing a PhD at the University of Leeds, UK, I joined the laboratory of Prof Jodi Lindsay at St George's University of London, London, UK in 2008 to study the evolution and host-pathogen interactions of S. aureus.
 In 2013, I joined the laboratory of Prof Peter Taylor at University College London (UCL) School of Pharmacy, London, UK, to study the host-pathogen interactions of E. coli.
 I was awarded an Intra-European Fellowship for Career Development by EU MSCA to join the laboratory of Prof Jos van Strijp at the University Medical Centre (UMC) Utrecht in 2016 to study the role of LILRs on neutrophils.
 I am now a lecturer in innate immunity at the MRC Centre for Molecular Bacteriology of Infection at Imperial College London.